Who We Are

-Shanai is a writer, artist and arts organizer who develops, leads and supports collaborative public art and design projects.
-She is interested in work at the margins of established fields and practices, and believes we need to create more opportunities for artists and designers to learn through collaborations with and in community, across creative and cultural boundaries.
+Shanai is a writer, artist and arts organizer who leads and supports collaborative public art and design projects.
+She's interested in work at the margins of established fields and practices, and believes that edges and intersections provide fertile ground for artists and designers to learn and create, with and in community.

 Shanai grew-up in a small town on the Mississippi River in Northern Minnesota, and studied creative writing at the Perpich Center for Arts Education before attending the University of Minnesota for Cultural Studies and History of Science.
 She spent the first 6 years of her professional career as a Public Program Curator at the Bell Museum of Natural History, where she fell in love with environmental science, systems thinking, and social ecology.
 See her full CV on LinkedIn

 say hello to firstname.lastname@example.org

 Colin is an artist, designer and filmmaker who works at the intersection of civic engagement and public art-making.
 He loves projects that invite participation, inspire new connections, encourage self-reflection, and enable collaborative meaning-making.
 He believes we can create more resilient, playful, and supportive communities by daylighting and nourishing knowledge and creativity where it already exists.

 Colin was a 2011 Fellow in the Creative Community Leadership Institute at Intermedia Arts, and was awarded a 2014 Metropolitan Regional Arts Council Next Step grant to make a short film with employees of the Metropolitan Wastewater Treatment Plant in Saint Paul.
 Everyday he strives to see beautiful possibilities in the systems of the city and to make interventions and provocations in our collective civic imagination.